Take the time to explore every one of these websites that covers a state (or territory) where your ancestors lived.

 All summaries written by Rick Crume

-For more award-winners in other categories, check out our annual list of 101 Best Genealogy Websites.
-To learn more about researching genealogy in a specific state, head to our US Genealogy Interactive Map for our online state research guides.
+For more award-winners in other categories, check out our annual list of the 101 Best Genealogy Websites.
+To learn more about researching genealogy in a specific state, head to the Explore Genealogy by State map to access our online state research guides.